-Interpersonal communication introduces students to a variety of techniques commonly used by interviewers and counselors.
-This course introduces basic communication and counseling skills within a problem-solving framework.
-This is a practical course that emphasizes the knowledge, skills and attitudes necessary to the human service worker.
+This course familiarizes the student to a variety of techniques commonly used by interviewers and counselors.
+Students will be introduced to basic communication and counseling skills within a problem-solving framework.
+This is a practical course that emphasizes the knowledge, skills and attitudes necessary to practice in the Social Service Work field.

 Total Weeks: 15